MehrabVino/GameMechanics/README.md

 5) You can switch themes at runtime via Match3Mechanic.SetTheme(newThemeAsset).

 UI
+- `Match3HUD`: Unity UI (Text) score binding.
+For TMP, swap to TMP_Text in code.
-- Match3HUD uses Unity UI (Text) to show score.
-For TextMeshPro, create a TMP variant and bind TMP_Text.
+- `BlockBlastHUD`: Unity UI (Text) score binding; mechanic handles previews and feedback.

 Controls
 - Left mouse: select/drag adjacent tile to swap.
+- BlockBlast: Left mouse to place shape, R to rotate, 1-3 to select from queue.

 Architecture and SOLID